mississippiCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 Can Mississippi Traffic Records be Sealed or Expunged?

 Pursuant to the Mississippi Code Annotated section 99–19–71 (1) a conviction for a traffic ticket cannot be expunged.
-However, if the case was dropped or dismissed, a petition can be filed for expungement of the record under the Mississippi Code Annotated 99–15–123.
+However, a petition can be filed to expunge the record under the Mississippi Code Annotated 99–15–123 if the case was dropped or dismissed.
 It may be possible to file for the expungement of a DUI- First Offense, provided 5-years have passed since the completion of the sentence and other conditions are met.

 How Does One End Up in a Mississippi Traffic Court?

-Drivers may appear in a Mississippi state traffic court if upon being cited for a traffic offense by a law enforcement officer, the nature of the violation or the determination of the officer indicates that a court appearance may be required to respond to the citation.
-Motorists may also end up in traffic court if the defendant, upon receiving the ticket, decides to contest the ticket and plead "Not Guilty to the charges."
+Drivers may appear in a Mississippi state traffic court if a law enforcement officer cites them for a traffic offense.
+The nature of the violation or the officer's determination indicates that a court appearance may be required to respond to the citation.
+Motorists may also end up in traffic court if the defendant, upon receiving the ticket, decides to contest the ticket and pleads "Not Guilty to the Charges".

-Which Courts in Mississippi Have Jurisdiction to Hear Trafic Violation Matters?
+Which Courts in Mississippi Have Jurisdiction to Hear Traffic Violation Matters?

 In Mississippi, traffic violation matters can be heard by the Municipal Court, Justice Court, or County Court that has jurisdiction over the area where the ticket was issued.
 Municipal courts have jurisdiction over misdemeanor crimes, municipal ordinances, and city traffic violations.
 Justice or County Courts have jurisdiction over traffic offenses outside a municipality.